redhat-openshift-ecosystem/opct/docs/user-installation-disconnected.md

-For additional details and configuration options, see [OpenShift Provider Certification Tool - User Guide](./user.md).
+For additional details and configuration options, see [User Guide](./user.md).